hyosung11/Launch-School/Courses/JS129/practice_problems.md

 neptune.wake(); // I am awake
 ```

 ### 3.2 Use the OLOO pattern to create an object prototype that we can use to create pet objects.
-The prototype should let us create and use pets like this:
+The prototype should let us create and use pets like this

 ```js
 const PetPrototype = {